mandos-keygen — Generate key and password for Mandos client and server.

 mandos-keygen --dir ~/keydir --type RSA --force

-Prompt for a password, encrypt it with the key in /etc/mandos and output a section
+Prompt for a password, encrypt it with the keys in /etc/keys/mandos and output a

 mandos-keygen --password

-Prompt for a password, encrypt it with the key in the
+Prompt for a password, encrypt it with the keys in the

 client-key directory and output a section